 The Day That Changed My Life

 It was a dark and stormy night.
-I was driving on the freeway in my $100 car (a Toyota Tercel that would not go into first) when the passenger tire blew out.
+I was driving on the freeway in my $100 car (a Toyota Tercel that wouldn't go into first gear) when the passenger tire blew out.
 The ceaseless rain pelted my windows as I careened to the right.
 The car slowed and I was able to stop safely on the shoulder.